 Each resident will be able to spend one month abroad in the PGY2 year and one month in his/her PGY3 year.
 The PGY2 year is focused on clinical care, whereas the PGY3 time abroad may be either clinical or, where appropriate, spent working towards the resident’s scholarly project goals.

 Currently, the GHE track is working with sites in Botswana, the Dominican Republic (Med/Peds), Guatemala (EM and Family Medicine only)and the Indian Health Service.
 The goal is for the program to engage in long-term relationship building that will allow mutually beneficial exchange of ideas and capacity building for both partners.
 Residents are expected to work with one site for both years.

 All GHE track residents must complete a scholarly project.
 The format for the activity itself is flexible and can range from clinical research to policy research or community service project.
 Where appropriate, residents are supported to work closely with partner organizations outside of the University to complete these projects.
 The project may involve working on a pre-existing project or may be a novel project.
 All scholarly projects must be reviewed and cleared through the Global Health Equities Track directors and the resident’s mentor.
 The goals, objectives and products of the scholarly project will vary depending on the topic and format selected by the resident.
 Each resident is paired with a Penn mentor who will help guide them through this process.

 Career building and Community

 Recognizing that many residents who choose this program are looking towards careers in global health, this program supports residents to attend career fairs.
 The global health program also aims to foster relationships between program participants and experts in the field of global health.
-The GHE track group also gets together at monthly potlucks to have informal discussions as well as present and workshop their projects and partnerships.
+The GHE track group also gets together at potlucks to have informal discussions as well as present and workshop their projects and partnerships.